 Address: Gyeongsangnam-do, Geoje-si | 일운면 와현해변길 34

-Wahyeon Beach is not too far from Gujora Beach, but it has quite a different vibe.
+Wahyeon Beach in Korea is not too far from Gujora Beach, but it has quite a different vibe.
 Wahyeon is set within a small fishing village and has a more intimate feeling.

 The water here is calm and gentle, the sand is soft, and there are wonderful views out across the sea.
 I’d say this is a Korean beach on Geoje Island that is more frequented by locals than visitors.